mids-w205-fund-of-data-eng/template-project-1/README.md

 - How many bikes are there?

+### Bonus activity queries

+The bike share database offers multiple tables that can be joined to learn more interesting facts about the bike share business across all regions.
+These advanced queries are designed to challenge you to explore the other tables, using only the available metadata to create views that give you a broader understanding of the overall volumes across the regions(each region has multiple stations)

+- Top 25 popular station pairs in each region

+- Top 3 most popular regions(stations belong within 1 region)

+- Total trips for each short station name in each region

+- What are the top 10 used bikes in each of the top 3 region. these bikes could be in need of more frequent maintenance.

 ### Questions of your own
 - Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
 - Use the SQL tutorial (https://www.w3schools.com/sql/default.asp) to help you with mechanics.